Hedgerows and hedges

 Garden hedgerows vary in style from well maintained boundaries to outgrown rows of trees.

-You will need to notify the Council if you are removing an unmaintained hedge in the conservation area if the stems are greater than 75 millimetres diameter at 1.5 meters above ground level (measured over the bark).
-Notifications can be submitted to the Council via the Planning Portal.
+You will need to notify us if you are removing an unmaintained hedge in the conservation area if the stems are greater than 75 millimetres diameter at 1.5 meters above ground level (measured over the bark).
+Notifications can be submitted to us via the Planning Portal.

 You do not need permission to remove or trim a well maintained residential garden hedgerow either in the conservation area or out of the conservation area.